BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 ## U/G Stasis

-The **U/G** version runs a variable number of **Root Maze**, sometimes one, two, three copies, or even more.
+The **U/G** version runs a variable number of **Root Maze**, sometimes one, two or even three copies.

 This version can feel almost more "combo" than prison, because Root Maze significantly accelerates the opponent's ability to turn Stasis into a real lock.
 That said, from your point of view, the approach doesn't change radically compared to the mono blue version.

 **Root Maze** by itself isn't the main problem.
 It's symmetric, and losing a turn by playing a tapped land isn't necessarily lethal.
 The problem arises when Root Maze combines with Stasis and actually prevents you from getting back into the game.

 In Game 1, if the opponent can quickly assemble Root Maze + Stasis, it can be an almost complete lock.
-In these spots you want to have mana that doesn't rely on lands, or a window to close earlier.
+In these spots you want to have mana that doesn't rely on lands, or a window to close the game asap.

 Cards like **Birds of Paradise** can help if they stay untapped before Stasis resolves, but they aren't a perfect solution.
 Post-board, **Elvish Spirit Guide** can sometimes let you cast a **Naturalize** even under the lock, and that's an important detail to keep in mind.

-The U/G version is seen less often, but it has to be respected because it can make Stasis much harder to beat once assembled.
+The U/G version is seen less often, but it has to be respected because it can make Stasis lock much harder to beat once assembled.

 ## U/R Stasis